EU-US DATA PRIVACY FRAMEWORK FAQ

 Q1.
 What does the new EU-US Data Privacy Framework (DPF) mean for Informatica customers?

 A1.
 There is no change to the operation of Informatica services, and all related transnational data flows continue unchanged.
-Transfers that previously occurred under the Standard Contractual Clauses continue to do so at this time.
+Transfers that previously occurred under the Standard Contractual Clauses either continue continue to do so or now occur under Informatica’s Controller or Processor Binding Corporate Rules ("BCRs"), which recently went into effect.
+See - https://www.informatica.com/binding-corporate-rules.html for more information on the BCRs.

 Q2.
 What is Informatica’s position on the new DPF?